agopalareddy/instagram-unfollow-checker/README.md

 **Using the Application:**

-1. Enter your Instagram **Username** and **Password** in the respective fields.
+1. Enter your Instagram **Username**.
-2. Click the **"Find Non-Followers"** button.
+2. The application will check if a saved session file exists for that username.
+    *   If a session **is found**, the password field will be disabled.
+Click **"Find Non-Followers (Use Session)"**.
+    *   If a session **is not found**, enter your **Password** and click **"Find Non-Followers"**.
-3. The application will display status messages in the text box below (e.g., "Logging in...", "Fetching followers...").
+3. The application will display status messages in the text box below.
+4. If you are using a session and it has **expired or is invalid**, you will be prompted to enter your password and click the button again.
-4. If **2-Factor Authentication** is required, a pop-up window will appear asking for your code.
+5. If **2-Factor Authentication** is required, a pop-up window will appear asking for your code.
-5. Once the process is complete, the accounts that don't follow you back will be listed in the status box.
+6. Once the process is complete, the accounts that don't follow you back will be listed in the status box.
-6. The full list of profile URLs for non-followers will also be saved to `not_following_back.txt` in the same directory as the application.
+7. The full list of profile URLs for non-followers will also be saved to `not_following_back.txt` in the same directory as the application.

 ## Output File